 The Master of Arts in Gerontology program at SF State was established in 1986 and is the first, and thus the oldest, graduate program in Gerontology in the California State University and the University of California systems.
 The program is dedicated to the higher education of professionals using an interdisciplinary approach to serve the present and future needs of society in meeting the multiple challenges of an aging population; the conduct of applied research to increase the body of knowledge about issues and processes of aging; and the application of the discipline of gerontology in the community to advocate for improving the quality of care and quality of life for the aged.

-The academic program adheres to the standards and guidelines established by the Association for Gerontology in Higher Education (AGHE) for professional master's level programs.
+The academic program has adhered to the standards and guidelines established by the Association for Gerontology in Higher Education (AGHE) for professional master's level programs.
 In addition, the program faculty has advised active student organizations such as student chapters of the American College of Health Care Administrators (ACHCA), Gerontological Society of America (GSA), and Sixty Plus (lifelong learning for students age 60 and over).
 The program provides a gerontology library and shared meeting place for student activities.

 The Gerontology program emphasizes an applied, skill-based approach to professional education.
 To do this, it draws upon the strengths of the university and community as well as the expertise of the faculty.